Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Discretisation and parameter estimation

-The identification problem for the Urysohn model is finding parameters $U_{jl}$ given set of records $\left( X^i, y_i \right)$, such that the discrepancy between $\hat{y}_i$ and $y_i$ is minimised.
+Training of the Urysohn/GAM model consists in finding parameters $U_{jp}$ given set of data records $\left\lbrace \vn{x}_i, y_i \right\rbrace$, such that the discrepancy between $\tilde{y}_i$ and $y_i$ is minimised.
 This problem and its properties (e.g. the non-uniqueness of the solution) have been studied in detail in \cite{Poluektov2020} for piecewise-linear and piecewise-constant basis functions.
+In the latter, the time-series form of the model was used; therefore, it is useful to rewrite the main result of \cite{Poluektov2020} for arbitrary basis functions and for the case of a set of data records.

-It can be seen that $\hat{y}_i$ is a linear function of the parameters (but not a linear function of the inputs).
-Therefore, it is possible to assemble a system of linear equations with respect to $U_{jl}$ and use it to reformulate the identification problem.
-Thus, the model parameters are rearranged into vector $Z$, the values of the basis functions are rearranged into matrix $M$, rows of which are denoted as $M^i$, and the outputs are rearranged into vector $Y$:
+It can be seen that $\tilde{y}_i$ is a linear function of the parameters (but not a linear function of the inputs).
+Therefore, it is possible to assemble a system of linear equations with respect to $U_{jp}$ and use it to reformulate the parameter estimation problem.
+Thus, the model parameters are rearranged into vector $\vn{Z}$, the values of the basis functions are rearranged into matrix $\vn{M}$, rows of which are denoted as $\vn{M}_i$, and the outputs are rearranged into vector $\vn{Y}$: